Explore scholarship opportunities for current undergraduate students.

 Provides a scholarship valued at 20% of tuition and fees for the employees of Michigan Nonprofit Association (MNA) member organizations.
 This scholarship is available for degree seeking students and can be used for undergraduate and graduate programs.

 Provides scholarship support for tuition only to the IRS tax dependents of regular part-time and full-time staff and faculty at the University of Michigan-Dearborn (50% appointment or higher).
 The 50% tuition scholarship is restricted to first time undergraduate study.
-The application process is through the Office of Financial Aid for continuing students and through the Office of Admissions and Orientation for new students.
+The application process is through the Office of Financial Aid for continuing students and through the Office of Undergraduate Admissions for new students.
 This scholarship is restricted to Michigan residents who are U.S. citizens/permanent residents.
 Michigan residency is defined by the University of Michigan-Ann Arbor.
 Participants in this program must meet all eligibility criteria and requirements of the University at the time of enrollment.